 "In its purest form, advocacy aims to guarantee that the voices of the underrepresented are heard when decisions directly impact their rights, lives and best interests.
-When it comes to education, all advocacy efforts should focus first on securing what’s not available to students but is critical to their immediate educational needs — curriculum, professional development and educational technology."
+When it comes to education, all advocacy efforts should focus first on securing what’s not available to students but is critical to their immediate educational needs — curriculum, professional development of teachers and educational technology."

 — Jorge Valenzuela

 EdTech Advocacy and Policy Summit 2020: Elections and Federal Edtech Policies Looming